 I preferred to walk the streets of Besalú – wait a minute, that didn’t come outright, but you know what I mean.
 Besides I had to burn off some of the calories I consumed from eating four bags of caramels, but another more leisurely option was also available for those who hadn’t indulged as I had:

 Along the way we stopped at the cathedral, dominating the town square:

 Next was a stop at the quirky and almost unbelievable Museum of Miniatures:

 The Museum of Miniatures features over 2000 pieces of varying sizes, with the micro miniatures featuring detailed artworks displayed in the eye of a needle!
-Fortunately the micro miniatures are presented with magnifying glasses.
+Fortunately, the micro miniatures are presented with magnifying glasses.

 Besalú is also soon to be famous for its artwork – the humble chair as you’ve never seen it before.
 It’s a collaborative art project between inhabitants who donate space and artists who create their version of a chair.
-Perhaps one day tourists will flock here for its world famous chair collection:
+Perhaps one day tourists will flock here for its world-famous chair collection: